Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 7.4%

-The difference between a 12% and 18% XIRR over 20 years isn't 6 percentage points.
-It's the difference between ₹98 lakh and ₹2.1 crore on a ₹10,000/month SIP.
-That's what time-weighted, compounded, honest returns look like.
-That's XIRR.
+The difference between a 12% and 18% XIRR over 20 years isn’t 6 percentage points.
+It’s the difference between financial comfort and genuine wealth.
+Measure it correctly.
+Then act on it.

 Comments